Solid vs Pneumatic Tires for your Electric Scooter – When To Choose Each?

 Honeycomb tires

-Another clever approach for reducing the shakiness of solid tires.
+Honeycomb tires are another clever approach for reducing the shakiness of solid tires.

-Honeycomb tires are basically like Swiss cheese.
+They are basically like Swiss cheese.
 They are usually made out of rubber or silicone as well, but they contain air pockets in them.
 This provides a greater level of shock absorption.

 Their biggest drawback is that honeycomb tires will often be more expensive.
-Also, they are still somewhat new technology that is not often found in scooters.

 Solid tires don’t suffer from flats